 - Asthma or bronchospasm symptoms deteriorate (e.g., difficulty breathing, coughing, whistling sounds when you breathe, chest tightness).

 Individuals may have harmful effects in addition to those listed.
 Consult your physician if you experience any odd side effects while using this medication.

 Are there any additional precautions or warnings about KillPreg Kit?

 Notify your doctor of any medical conditions or allergies you may have, any drugs you are currently taking if you are pregnant or breastfeeding, and any other essential health information before taking a pharmaceutical.
 These factors may affect the way this medication should be used.

-Asthma: Individuals who already have respiratory problems may have increased difficulty breathing while using misoprostol.
+Asthma: Individuals with respiratory problems may have increased difficulty breathing while using Misoprostol.
 It may impair the efficiency of corticosteroids or cause tightness of the airways.
 If you have asthma, speak with your doctor about how this medicine may impact your health, how your condition may affect the administration and effectiveness of this medication, and if further monitoring is required.

 Diabetes: The medication’s safety and effectiveness have not been shown in women with diabetes.
 This medication is not recommended for diabetic women.

 Treatment with Mifepristone –Misoprostol often results in vaginal bleeding.
 This does not constitute proof of a miscarriage.
 Your doctor will confirm that you have successfully ended your pregnancy at your follow-up session.

 Heavy vaginal bleeding is described as bleeding significantly for two consecutive hours to the extent that two full-size sanitary pads are soaked per hour.
 This might be a sign that the therapy was ineffective.
 Consult your physician immediately if you have continuous vaginal bleeding.